Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 Either way, there is no advantage in changing the amounts you bet between the game rounds.

-Within the table is the option to pick the specific multiplier you’re playing, the table changes dynamically as you select the multiplier, giving you the optimal strategy for that particular game round.
+Within the table is the option to pick the specific multiplier you’re playing; the table changes dynamically as you select the multiplier, giving you the optimal strategy for that particular game round.

 What concerns me most about this strategy is two things: